aattola/fivem-react-typescript-old/README.md

 ``yarn watch:ui`` Launches web browser with UI.
 You can also develop in game with this mode.

-``yarn watch:client`` Starts watching for changes in client and rebuilds on change.
+``yarn watch:app`` Starts watching for changes in client and server.
+Rebuilds on change.
 Works also in game.

-``yarn watch:server`` Starts watching for changes in server and rebuilds on change.
-Works also in game.

 ## Building

 ``yarn build``

-**NOTE:** This command will give out error code 1.
-Even if the build was success.
-If the last lines read: "File sizes after gzip:" then the build was success.

 ## Acknowledgements